kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-This method presents an alert to the user saying that the app cannot save the contact.
+The above method presents an alert to the user indicating the app can't save the contact.
 The first UIAlertAction opens the Settings app using the `UIApplicationOpenSettingsURLString` key.

-> **Note**: The request access completion block is executed on "an arbitrary queue", so this method is wrapped in a `dispatch_async` block to make sure that the UI code is executed on the main thread.
-The documentation recommends that you do any work you need to with the contacts store on the handler thread, then dispatch to the main thread for UI changes.
+> **Note**: The request access completion block executes on "an arbitrary queue", so you wrap this method in a `dispatch_async` block to ensure the UI code executes on the main thread.
+The documentation recommends that you work with the contacts store on the handler thread and dispatch to the main thread for UI changes.

-Go back into the `requestAccessForEntityType(:completion:)` completion handler and add the following code:
+Return to the `requestAccessForEntityType(:completion:)` completion handler and add the following code:

 ```swift
 guard userGrantedAccess else {